pevers/frust/README.md

 Fridge controller written in Rust

-_controller/_: the Rust controller to maintain fridge temperature.
+**controller/** the Rust controller to maintain fridge temperature.

-_server/_: the Typescript/NodeJS server to plot graphs and record settings and change over time.
+**server/** the Typescript/NodeJS server to plot graphs and record settings and change over time.

-_alarm.sh_: Bash script to monitor fridge temperature.
+**alarm** Bash script to monitor fridge temperature.

 # Services